Jeet0410/LoanEase/report.md

 Summarize the project and its impact.

 ## References
-List all references and resources used.
+List all references and resources used.-->